Mecca crane collapse: Investigation

-Following the accident, the governor of Mecca, Prince Khalid bin Faisal, ordered an investigation into the incident.
+Following the collapse, the governor of Mecca, Prince Khalid bin Faisal, ordered an investigation into the incident.
 Search and rescue teams, along with medical workers from the Saudi Red Crescent Authority, were sent to the site.
-After visiting the site two days later, King Salman vowed that the accident will be investigated and the results of the investigation will be made public.
+After visiting the site two days later, King Salman vowed that the collapse will be investigated and the results of the investigation will be made public.
 Pictures and video circulating on social media showed many dead and wounded amidst severe damage to the building.

 After receiving the report on the investigation into the incident, King Salman ordered on 15 September that top officials of the Saudi Binladin Group be banned from traveling outside the kingdom and that the group also be suspended from taking new projects.
-The report pinned the blame for the accident partially on the construction company.
+The report pinned the blame for the collapse partially on the construction company.
 A royal court announcement carried by the Saudi Press Agency (SPA) said the king was reviewing the report of the Accident Investigation Committee, which suggested negligence on the part of the Saudi Binladin Group, but concluded that it found an "absence of criminal suspicion".
 The report said "the main reason for the accident is the strong winds while the crane was in a wrong position".

 An engineer for the Saudi Binladin Group said that the crane was erected in "an extremely professional way", and the accident was an "act of God".
-The Liebherr Group responded to the accident by sending local engineers and engineers from their crane manufacturing plant in Ehingen, Germany to help in the investigation of the accident and to assist on site.
+The Liebherr Group responded to the collapse by sending local engineers and engineers from their crane manufacturing plant in Ehingen, Germany to help in the investigation of the collapse and to assist on site.
 Liebherr Group experts who participated in the investigation of the collapse found no structural flaws in the crane.
 Their report stated that the crane's 190-meter (620 ft) long boom was not sufficiently secured by its operators so as to withstand the high winds present on the day of the collapse and that use of that crane in those 80–105 km/h winds was well outside the manufacturer's recommended operating parameters.

 There have been many major incidents during the Hajj over the years, causing the loss of thousands of lives.
 To prevent crushes and accommodate more pilgrims each year during the Hajj season, Saudi authorities undertook a major construction project to expand the mosque compound in recent years.
 At the time of the incident the Saudi authorities were preparing for the hundreds of thousands of people expected to arrive in the city for the Hajj due to begin on 22 September 2015.

 A source within the mosque's engineering department stated that the crane was removed from the mosque and will not be reconstructed.
 The source said that, in coordination with the Civil Defence, all of the more than 100 other cranes still present near the mosque were inspected and found to be safe.